 H-Vision Story:

 Crows Digital Photography © Outdoor Eyes Walking through a park near my house one day, I started to hear the sounds of a group of crows in the far distance.
-I knew from past experience that there was a chance that an OTG Photography opportunity might arise.
+I knew from past experience that there was a chance that a wildlife opportunity might arise.
 I kept listening and the sounds of the crows came closer and closer.
 I knew that the sounds of the crows might indicate that they were chasing after a Red-Tailed Hawk.
 I listened closely and the sounds indicated that the crows were quite low and that the crows were in hot pursuit.
-I focused my camera above and set the camera to the proper settings.
 Fifteen seconds later, the Red-Tailed Hawk flew about twenty feet directly over my head with about ten crows not far behind.
-Unfortunately, my photographs were not the quality that I desired.
-But, at least I had the opportunity to photograph the Red-Tailed Hawk being chased by the crows.
-That is what H-Vision brings to you...
-OTG Photography opportunities.
+I had the opportunity to see the Red-Tailed Hawk being chased by the crows.
+That is what H-Vision brings to you... nature opportunities.

 Click One Of The Five Senses Below To Continue.